undefined303/MC-Skin/README.en.md

 A Userscript that adds a Minecraft character to web pages.

 Add a Minecraft character to any website.
 The character follows your touch or mouse movements.
 It responds to clicks, mouse wheel scrolling, and typing, playing corresponding animations.
-Additionally, after 5 minutes of inactivity on the page, the character will sneak and wiggle.
+Additionally, after 5 minutes of inactivity on the page, the character will sneak and wiggle or become sleepy.

 **<span style="color:red">When using the script for the first time, you need to upload a skin file manually.</span>**